oliverfischer83/dkp/README.md

   - unit tests for balance functions
   - constants for string field names where possible
 - loot statistics (which loot dropt how often, raid progress, raid attendence, ...)
+- translation of bosses and raids into german

 # Release info